-Control requirements of a light water boiling reactor are somewhat different from a nonboiling light water reactor of the same size.
-The nonboiling reactor will have a lower water-to-fuel ratio; and as such, will have a larger reactivity change with temperature.
+Control requirements of a light water boiling reactor are somewhat different from a non-boiling light water reactor of the same size.
+The non-boiling reactor will have a lower water to fuel ratio; and as such, will have a larger reactivity change with temperature.
 The lower reactivity change in the boiling reactor is offset by the additional reactivity requirements due to the steam coefficient of reactivity.
-However, the conversion ratio in the nonboiling reactor will tend to be higher, and the reactivity loss with burnout will be less.
-The net result is that boiling reactors usually require slightly more total control than nonboiling reactors, although the required control will depend very strongly on the reactor design.
+However, the conversion ratio in the non-boiling reactor will tend to be higher, and the reactivity loss with burnout will be less.
+The net result is that boiling reactors usually require slightly more total control than non-boiling reactors, although the required control will depend very strongly on the reactor design.
 Control of the boiling water type reactor is made difficult by the fact that the void coefficient tends to oppose the steam demand changes.

-During the past several years, an extensive program has been undertaken at Bettis and Brookhaven to measure the properties of slightly enriched uranium metal and $\text{UO}2$ light water moderated lattices.
+During the past several years, an extensive program has been undertaken at Bettis and Brookhaven to measure the properties of slightly enriched uranium metal and UO_2 light water moderated lattices.
 These data, which are room temperature measurements, permit evaluation of theoretical methods used to determine lattice parameters.

-Experimental measurement of reactivity effects and reactor control characteristics of operating power reactors have been reported only on the Experimental Boiling Water Reactor (EBWR) and Boiling Reactor Experiment No. IV (BORAX-IV) reactors.
-Since EBWR uses plate-type, metallic uranium alloy fuel elements and BORAX-IV uses a $\text{ThO}2$ - $\text{UO}2$ mixture with a very high water to fuel ratio, it is not possible to make direct use of the experimental information in a rod-type $\text{UO}2$ core.
+Experimental measurement of reactivity effects and reactor control characteristics of operating power reactors have been reported only on the EBWR and BORAX-IV reactors.
+Since EBWR uses plate-type, metallic uranium alloy fuel elements and BORAX-IV uses a ThO_2 - UO_2 mixture with a very high water to fuel ratio, it is not possible to make direct use of the experimental information in a rod-type UO_2 core.

-Despite the apparent lack of information, initial criticality can be predicted to within 2 to 3 percent $\Delta k$ for simple fuel elements, such as rod clusters with a water-to-fuel ratio of about 2 or slightly greater.
-The reported error in EBWR criticality at startup, based on calculations (no critical experiments were conducted) was 3.39 percent $\Delta k$ .
+Despite the apparent lack of information, initial criticality can be predicted to within 2 to 3% Δk for simple fuel elements, such as rod clusters with a water to fuel ratio of about 2 or slightly greater.
+The reported error in EBWR criticality at startup, based on calculations (no critical experiments) was 3.39% Δk .
 A similar degree of calculational error was attained for the total worth of control rods.
 This indicates the necessity of critical experiments for large central station boiling water reactors.

-The advent of two-dimensional, multigroup diffusion theory has aided in removing a good many of the geometric uncertainties.
-Therefore, for rod-type fuel arranged in a similar fashion to the cold critical experiments used in determining lattice parameters, it is reasonable to expect little or no deviation for the initial criticality.
+The advent of two-dimensional, multi-group diffusion theory has aided in removing a good measure of the geometric uncertainties.
+Therefore, for rod-type fuel arranged in a similar fashion to the cold critical experiments used in determining lattice parameters, it is reasonable not to expect a large deviation for the initial criticality.

-Although there is a large and growing amount of data on uniform $\text{UO}2$ -water lattices, this information is often insufficient to optimize precisely a practical reactor design.
-Practical reactors contain many more inhomogeneities (usually of a three-dimensional nature) than have been present in most of the $\text{UO}2$ -water experiments.
+Although there is a large and growing amount of data on uniform UO_2 -water lattices, this information is often insufficient to optimize precisely a practical reactor design.
+Practical reactors contain many more inhomogeneities (usually of a three-dimensional nature) than have been present in most of the UO_2 -water experiments.
 The ability to handle inhomogeneity effects is important in predicting criticality, control rod worth, temperature coefficient and power distribution.
-Adequate methods for dealing with this problem are being developed, but much work remains to be done.
+Adequate methods for dealing with this problem are being developed, but much work is still to be done.

 The calculation of void and temperature coefficients suffers from lack of direct experimental measurement.
-However, cold critical mockups of void coefficient are in reasonably good agreement with theory (about 10 percent) for EBWR experiments.
-The temperature coefficient calculations for BORAX-IV are a factor of 2 lower than the measured values in the temperature range from 65-270°F. at 420°F.
+However, cold critical mock-ups of void coefficient are in good agreement with theory (about 10%) for EBWR experiments.
+The temperature coefficient calculations for BORAX-IV are a factor of 2 lower than the measured values in the temperature range of 65°F. - 207°F. and at 420°F.